Malice Mizer: 1995–1998: Gackt era

-After almost a year of inactivity, Mana recruited Gackt from the band Cains:Feel as their new vocalist, with their first group performance in October 10, 1995.
-They released their first group single, "Uruwashiki Kamen no Shoutaijou" on December 10, 1995.
-It was with this single that Malice Mizer started to actively differentiate themselves from other bands; when the song was performed live, Mana and Közi put down their guitars and instead performed a dance routine.
-With a new concept, partly due to Gackt's influence (who was also interested in the theme of "What is human?" before joining the band), the band's music became more art rock and synthpop, incorporating even stronger classical and electronic elements.
-Visually, the band also abandoned their 1980s goth look for colorful historical costumes with a gothic feel.
+After almost a year of inactivity, Malice Mizer recruited Gackt from the band Cains:Feel as their new vocalist, and had their first performance with him at Shibuya On Air West on October 10, 1995.
+They released their first single, "Uruwashiki Kamen no Shoutaijou", on December 10, 1995.
+It was with this single that Malice Mizer started to actively differentiate themselves from other bands; when the song was performed live, Mana and Közi put down their guitars and performed a dance choreography.
+In part due to Gackt's influence (who was also interested in the theme of "What is human?" before joining the band), the band developed their new concept.
+The band pivoted towards an art rock and synthpop sound, incorporating even stronger classical and electronic elements into their music.
+Visually, the band also abandoned their 1980s goth look for colorful historical costumes with gothic inspirations.